loryfelnunez/loryn808.github.io/_posts/2015-11-29-list-comp-cond-exp.md

         return "".join(in[i] if i in index else alphabet[random.randrange(strlen)] for i in range(strlen))
  ```

-In this informative [blog post] (http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html), it encourages the use of list comprehensions while keeping it simple.
+In this informative [blog post](http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html), it encourages the use of list comprehensions while keeping it simple.
 This means limiting conditions inside list comprehensions to two or three.

 Looking at `selective_generate_2`, we have reduced static  style verbosity, used ternary operators with a list comprehension, used range,  and used join for string concatenation.
 The downside is that we might be sacrificing a little readability with everything in one line.
 We should be mindful in the order we right one-liners like this.